Contents On This Page

 How To Moisturize Nails

-Before we proceed with steps on how to moisturize nails, I would like to say this.
+Before we proceed with steps on how to moisturize toenails or fingernails, I would like to say this.
 Moisturizing can be achieved in two ways

 1. By applying moisturizers directly to the nails